Coin-Gulter/audio_recognition_system/README.md

 ## Run experiments

-Make sure to have a dataset in the `./dataset` location, which contains subdirectories representing speakers, which contain `.wav` files.
+Make sure to have a dataset in the 'dataset_exp_1/' and 'dataset_exp_2/' locations, which contains subdirectories representing speakers, which contain `.wav` files.

 The the experiments can be run using the following command:

 ```
-python main.py
+python exp_1_1.py - to run first experiment for 'dataset_exp_1/' files
+python exp_1_2.py - to run second experiment for 'dataset_exp_2/' files
+python create_average_emb.py - to create average embedings for second experiment using 'dataset_exp_1/' files (To run first experiment faster better to use before exp_1_1.py to cache all embedings from 'dataset_exp_1/' dataset)
 ```

-The output of the program will be a CSV file `scores.csv`, containing all experiments scores and information.
+The output of the program will be a CSV file `scores_exp_1.csv` for first experiment, snd int the `scores_exp_2.csv` for second experiment.
+They containing all experiments scores and information.